 Think carefully about which keywords to use: imagine what you would look for if you were performing a search for your work.
 Strike a balance between general and very specific/specialist search terms.

-Link your eData deposit to any related published works, e.g. journal articles which reference your data.
-You can add related article DOIs to the eData record in the ‘As referenced by’ field.
-If you don’t know the DOI of an accompanying article until after you have submitted your dataset, please contact the eData team we will be happy to add it to the metadata.
+If you don’t know the DOI of an accompanying article until after you have submitted your dataset, please contact the eData team and we will add it to the metadata.

 It is important to credit the funder of the work.
 Keep a record of funder names and grant numbers prior to deposit as you will be asked to provide this information.

-An embargo hides your work for a defined period of time (although the metadata will still be openly available).
+This field can be used to apply an embargo to your dataset.
+The embargo hides the files within your submission for a defined period of time (although the metadata will still be openly available).
 Consider whether you need to embargo your work.
 Various funders have different policies on this and you should consult the policy of your funder directly.
 It may not always be possible to make some data open for legitimate reasons; any restrictions should be justified and justifiable.

 A licence must be applied to all datasets deposited in eData.
 The licence you select will determine how your data can be used by others.
-If you do not choose a licence yourself, eData will assign a Creative Commons License (CC-BY) to your work by default.
-As this is a standard licence approved by most funders for data.
+Creative Commons CC-BY licence is the standard licence approved by most funders for data.